MaryGloria01/Glosmotec/README.md

 # Glosmotec Brand Projects & Personal Portfolio

-This repository serves as the central hub for all projects related to my brand, **Glosmotec** and also contains the source code for my personal portfolio website.
+This repository serves as the central hub for all projects related to my brand **Glosmotec** and also contains the source code for my personal portfolio website.

 ---